jmxpearson/VinDsl.jl/README.md

 - these statements are reparsed, replacing ~ with @factor and changing, e.g., Normal -> LogNormalFactor
 - factors are made, then model is built from them
 - `:=` defines ExprNode
+- if a node definition contains an expression instead of a symbol in one of its arguments, gensym a new ExprNode and pass this to constructor
 - implement Base.show for new types
 - better error reporting for mismatched indices, etc.
 - profile naturals using .+ vs + (probably bad) vs a custom in-place update for speed